pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 - **Extensive standard library:** Comes with a comprehensive standard library, reducing the need for writing code from scratch and promoting code reusability.
 - **Large and active community:** Boasts a vibrant community, fostering collaboration, and providing a wealth of third-party libraries and online resources.
 - **Data Science and Machine Learning:** Preferred language for data science and machine learning with powerful libraries like NumPy, SciPy, Pandas, PyTorch, and TensorFlow.
-- **Cross-Platform Compatibility:** Code written in Python can run on different operating systems without modification.
+- **Cross-platform compatibility:** Code written in Python can run on different operating systems without modification.
 - **Industry adoption:** Widely adopted in countless startups and enterprises.

 ---